Management and Entrepreneurship

 MGMT 3542.
 Management Consulting

-This course is designed for students who are interested in learning about consulting including tools and techniques to gain a consulting mindset.
+This course is designed for students interested in learning about consulting, and it includes tools and techniques to gain a consulting mindset.
 The course requires students to complete a series of case readings, assignments, classroom discussions, and a team project.
-Students will have the opportunity to understand the consulting process right from sourcing and starting engagements to closure and follow up engagements.
-Further, with the help of some practical execution in the classroom, students will also learn how to manage client needs and situations, articulating client needs in a succinct proposal, planning and executing consulting assignments, managing client interactions and in the process, learn to leverage some common frameworks for consulting.
+Students will be able to understand the consulting process from sourcing and starting engagements to closure and follow-up engagements.
+Further, with the help of some practical execution in the classroom, students will also learn how to manage client needs and situations, articulate client needs in a succinct proposal, plan and execute consulting assignments, manage client interactions and, in the process, learn to leverage some common frameworks for consulting.
 (4 units)

 Prerequisites: MGMT 3000 Leading People in Organizations.